-The second argument presented by Dana Gas was that the Purchase Undertaking was void for mistake, because the parties entered into it on the mistaken assumption that other linked documents within the structure were enforceable under UAE law.
+The second argument presented by Dana Gas was that the purchase undertaking was void for mistake, because the parties entered into it on the mistaken assumption that other linked documents within the structure were enforceable under UAE law.

-The High Court ruling on this argument was based on the principle that the application of the doctrine of mistake was not dependent on the subjective views of the individual parties, but rather on an objective analysis of what those parties had previously contractually agreed (and, conversely, whether there was anything not expressly contractually agreed).
+The high court ruling on this argument was based on the principle that the application of the doctrine of mistake was not dependent on the subjective views of the individual parties, but rather on an objective analysis of what those parties had previously contractually agreed (and, conversely, whether there was anything not expressly contractually agreed).
 If there was contractual agreement as to what would happen if a certain event occurred, then there would be no gap in the contractual framework and the doctrine of mistake could not apply.
-In the case at hand, the Purchase Undertaking included events of default for both "repudiation" and "illegality" where the consequences of these events triggered a requirement to pay the exercise price under the Purchase Undertaking.
+In the case at hand, the purchase undertaking included events of default for both "repudiation" and "illegality" where the consequences of these events triggered a requirement to pay under the purchase undertaking.

-The High Court concluded that, because the parties had expressly agreed at the outset that the risk of occurrence of these events lay with Dana Gas, the unenforceability of the UAE law governed documents within the structure, and any defect in title to the underlying assets, were not grounds for mistake under English law.
+The High Court concluded that, because the parties had expressly agreed that the risk of occurrence of these events lay with Dana Gas, the unenforceability of the UAE law governed documents within the structure, and any defect in title to the underlying assets, were not grounds for mistake under English law.